MaayanMalka3697/React-Project-Server/readme.md

 # Business React Project
+{this SERVER goes with: "React-Project" repository}

-This is a simple Node.js Express server that provides several endpoints for managing appointments and user login.
+This is a Node.js Express server that provides several endpoints for managing appointments and user login.

 ## Getting Started